Pronunciado: dex a METH a sone

 Possible Side Effects of Dexamethasone

 There are a number of things you can do to manage the side effects of dexamethasone.
-Talk to your doctor or nurse about these recommendations as they can help you decide what will work best for you.
+Talk to your care team about these recommendations.
+They can help you decide what will work best for you.
+These are some of the most common or important side effects:

 Increase in Appetite